José Castillo (infielder)

 José Castillo Rondón ([xoˈse kasˈtiʎo]; March 19, 1981 – December 6, 2018) was a Venezuelan professional baseball infielder.
-He played for the Pittsburgh Pirates, San Francisco Giants, and Houston Astros of Major League Baseball (MLB) and the Chiba Lotte Marines and Yokohama BayStars of Nippon Professional Baseball (NPB).
-He was killed in a car crash in 2018 in Venezuela, caused by bandits in an attempted robbery.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, San Francisco Giants, and Houston Astros.
+He also played in Nippon Professional Baseball (NPB) for the Yokohama BayStars and Chiba Lotte Marines, and in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.
+He was killed in a car crash alongside Luis Valbuena in 2018 in Venezuela, caused by bandits in an attempted robbery.

 Professional career

 Pittsburgh Pirates

 On July 2, 1997, Castillo signed with the Pittsburgh Pirates organization as an international free agent.
-He made his professional debut in 1999 with the GCL Pirates.
+He made his professional debut in 1999 with the rookie-level Gulf Coast League Pirates.
 In 2000, he spent the year in Single-A with the Hickory Crawdads, slashing .299/.346/.480 with 16 home runs and 72 RBI.
 The next year, he played for the High-A Lynchburg Hillcats, where he slashed .248/.288/.359 in 125 games.
 He remained in Lynchburg for the 2002 season, batting .300/.370/.453 with 16 home runs and 81 RBI in 134 games.
 He played with the Double-A Altoona Curve in 2003, hitting .287/.339/.390 with 5 home runs and 66 RBI.

 Castillo was named the fourth-best prospect in the Pirates organization by Baseball America following the 2003 season, and he also ranked as the top Pittsburgh prospect by USA Today Sports Weekly.

 In 2003, Castillo was both the starting shortstop for the World Team in Major League Baseball's All-Star Futures Game and an All-Star in the Double-A Eastern League.

 In his rookie season, Castillo impressed the Pirates' front office with his defensive plays.
 In the field, he displayed good range and a very strong arm in 2004, even better than the Pirates expected from a former shortstop.
-At the plate, however, his play was more typical of a 22-year-old who had never played in Triple-A. Except for hot streaks in April and August, Castillo did not hit for average or power and was not very selective at the plate, striking out with regularity (if not quite as often as some of his teammates) and walking very little despite hitting in front of the pitcher for most of the season.
+At the plate, however, his play was more typical of a 22-year-old who had never played in Triple-A. Except for hot streaks in April and August, Castillo did not hit for average or power and was not very selective at the plate, striking out with regularity (even if not quite as often as some of his teammates) and walking very little despite hitting in front of the pitcher for most of the season.
 However, his power potential was apparent from the fact that the majority of his extra base hits and home runs were hit the opposite way—including a 445 ft blast to center field on July 5, 2004, at Pro Player Stadium – and his minor league statistics indicated that his plate discipline should improve.
 He finished with eight home runs, 39 RBI and a .256 batting average, despite missing two months on the disabled list.
 Because of his defense and high ceiling, he entered 2005 as the Pirates' starting second baseman.